Edward Akrout

 Edward Akrout is a Franco-British artist and actor.

-Early life and education
+Early life

 Born in Paris, Akrout grew up between France and England.
 He studied philosophy at the Sorbonne before attending Le Cours Florent in Paris for theatre, followed by time at the National Institute in Bucharest.
 He lives between London, New York and Paris.

 Akrout moved to England where he studied acting at the London Academy of Music and Dramatic Art (LAMDA).
 Since graduating in 2008, Akrout has been prominent on both the screen and the stage.

-He is the grandson of Air Commodore Anthony Norman Davis (14 August 1918 – 1988) a British Royal Air Force officer who served as a pilot during the Second World War.
+He is the grandson of Air Commodore Anthony Norman Davis (1918–1988) a British Royal Air Force officer who was a pilot during the Second World War.

 Career

 Akrout is best known for his role as The Dauphin in The Hollow Crown.
-Other notable roles include Yves D'Allegre in The Borgias, Laurent Debienne in Genius Picasso, Diego in Killing Eve and Edward Steichen in Rodin directed by Jacques Doillon.
+Other notable roles include Yves D'Allegre in The Borgias, Laurent Debienne in Genius: Picasso, Diego in Killing Eve and Edward Steichen in Rodin directed by Jacques Doillon.